i11umin8/deep_neuron_lab_challenge/README.md

 All three of these can be created and run with: docker compose up --build

 There is also a suite of functional tests in their own folder.
-These can be run by going into the folder and running:
+These can be run by going into the folder and running  `poetry install` and `poetry run pytest` at the top level.
-        `poetry install`
-        `poetry run pytest`
-    at the top level.
 Decisions are in DECISIONS.md